-The Animate selection outline option, which is normally on, makes the outline (border) of any selected area in the picture "move" so it is more visible.
+The Animate selection outline option makes the outlines of selections "move" so they are more visible.
 If you encounter problems with selections in the Editor, such as a flashing screen or program slowdowns, turn this option off.

-The next item is called For the "Save As..." command, offer: and controls what folder is shown at first when you use the Editor's Save As command.
-Use the options to set whether it starts out showing the last folder visited, or instead the one containing the currently open file (if any).
+Use the next control, For the "Save As" command, offer..., for added convenience if you frequently need to open pictures in one folder and save their edited versions in another folder.
+The two choices here set whether the Save As window starts out showing the last folder visited, or shows the folder containing the currently open file (if any) instead.